-- 20 Since the choice of the aerosol microphysical module will affect the particle properties that are most sensitive to microphysical processing, i.e. the number and the composition of fine particles, we evaluated the simulated size distributions.
+Since the choice of the aerosol microphysical module will affect the particle properties that are most sensitive to microphysical processing, i.e. the number and the composition of fine particles, we evaluated the simulated size distributions.
 This was done by comparing the size distributions from SALSA2.0 and M7 simulations against those measured at the EUSAAR sites (Asmi et al., 2011).
 Figure 15 shows the median number and mass size distributions for four selected sites: Hyytiälä (boreal region), Mace Head (marine), Zeppelin (Arctic), and Kosetice (industrialized).
 The figure is separated into four panels, each of which includes four subplots.
-In each panel, the upper row shows the yearly median number size distributions together with the EUSAAR observed number size distribution shown (blue solid curve) and the lower row shows the mass size distributions (bar plots).
+In each panel, the upper row shows the yearly median number size distribution together with the EUSAAR observed number size distribution shown (blue solid curve) and the lower row shows the mass size distributions (bar plots).
 In each panel, the left column is for SALSA2.0 and the right is for M7.
-In order to make the comparison clearer for - the reader, we remapped the M7 modes to SALSA2.0 size classes.
+In order to make the comparison clearer for the reader, we remapped the M7 modes to SALSA2.0 size classes.
 All size classes also show the relative mass contribution of individual model compounds using colored bars.
-The EUSAAR measurements were made using either Differential Mobility Particle Sizers (DMPS) or Scanning Mobility Particle Sizer (SMPS) for which the measured size range corresponds roughly to - 30 Particle Sizers (DMPS) or Scanning Mobility Particle Sizer (SMPS) for which the measured size range corresponds roughly to the size range of SALSA2.0 ($\sim 3 \text{ nm}-10 \mu \text{m}$).
+The EUSAAR measurements were made using either Differential Mobility Particle Sizers (DMPS) or Scanning Mobility Particle Sizer (SMPS) for which the measured size range corresponds roughly to the size range of SALSA2.0 ( $\sim 3 \text{ nm}-10 \,\mu\text{m}$ ).
 For the details about the measurements, see Asmi et al. (2011).